jakobgabriel/blog-resume-jakob-gabriel/resume-english.md

         * Determination and evaluation of customer requirements, including internal risk analysis  within the feasability study and FMEA

-        * Coordination of customer appointments with Global Quality Planner and internal Stakeholders in internal process series as well as in customer acceptance tests
+        * Coordination of customer appointments with Global Quality Planner and internal stakeholders in internal process series as well as in customer acceptance tests

         * Introduction of continuous improvement actions with the aim of reducing quality costs